-Michigan Uncontested Divorce Attorneys – Top Detroit Divorce Attorney Paul Tafelski at Can Help You Through Your Uncontested Divorce
+Michigan Uncontested Divorce Attorneys – Top Troy Divorce Attorney Paul Tafelski at Can Help You Through Your Uncontested Divorce

 The simplest, quickest and least stressful way to dissolve a marriage is through an uncontested divorce.
 While some Michigan couples believe this process can be handled without legal representation, it is better to work with a skilled, knowledgeable divorce attorney who can ensure your rights and interests are protected at every step along the way.
 Even where the parties agree on the terms of a divorce TODAY it is imperative that the division of assets, liabilities, retirement accounts, real estate, custody, support and parenting time are all analyzed with consideration for the present and future needs of the client and children.
 Overlooking any of these issues or failing to properly understand the final judgment language can lead to future legal fees far in excess of the cost to properly handle the divorce.

 At the Bloomfield Hills firm of Paul J. Tafelski, P.C., we have more than a decade of experience in representing clients in uncontested divorces throughout the state of Michigan, including Oakland County, Troy, Novi, Royal Oak, Bloomfield Hills, Rochester Hills, Farmington Hills, West Bloomfield and Birmingham.
 Call (248) 456-8243 today or contact us online for legal advice in family law matters.
 We believe any divorce should result in an outcome that resolves your present-day concerns and addresses the issues that could arise in the future.
 Ultimately, our clients are in a position to move forward with the next chapter in their lives.